ChaosieKinder/FastEnumToStringGenerator/README.md

+just a little playing around testing out Code Generators

 # FastEnumToStringGenerator
 Adds an attribute for code generation of system and external enums, automatically grabs all enums in the current project.
-Extension methods are generated in same namespace as the enum they are for, so no additional using statements are nessisary for enums in the same project.
+Extension methods are generated in same namespace as the enum they are for, so no additional using statements are required for enums in the same project.

 Usage:
 ```csharp